atomvm/atomvm_lib/examples/ledc_pwm_example/README.md

 # `bme280_example`

-Welcome to the `bme280_example` AtomVM application.
+Welcome to the `ledc_pwm_example` AtomVM application.

-This example application will drive a BME280 temperature, pressure, and humidity sensor attached to an ESP32 device using the 2-wire I2C interface and print readings to the console.
+This example application illustrates use of the high-level LEDC PWM interface.

 For this application, you will need:

 * An ESP32 device, flashed with the [AtomVM](https://github.com/bettio/AtomVM) image (including the VM and core libraries), and capable of connecting via UART to your development machine;
-* A BME280 device, typically marketed as an integrated development board;
+* An LED to connect to your ESP32 device (if not already available on your development board);
 * The [`esptool.py`](https://github.com/espressif/esptool) tool (for flashing);
 * The [`git`](https://git-scm.com) version control tool;
 * [Erlang/OTP 21](https://www.erlang.org) or higher, along with [`rebar3`](https://www.rebar3.org);